NYSOEA

 • Set measurable and achievable outcomes for each of the above goals, both qualitative and quantitative, (e.g., number of young professionals, number of events, number of organizations we partner with), to develop a network.

-The EAI committee meets bi-weekly via Zoom Monday evenings
+The EAI committee meets the third Wednesday of each month at 7pm via Zoom

 All are WELCOME